briansu2004/udemy-devops-real-projects/004-TerraformDockerDeployment/04_N_Mac_Ubuntun.md

 Issues:

-Has issues to install Terraform in Ubuntu!!!
+There are issues to install Terraform in Ubuntu (in Mac).

+But no issues to nstall Terraform in Ubuntu (in Windows)!

 <!--
 ## <a name="prerequisites">Prerequisites</a>